|

 All homes come with problems; some major and some minor.
 With existing houses the price may reflect needed repairs.
 Your Inspector typically will not provide an exact repair cost estimate, as there are too many factors determining the price of any job, however, he/she may be able to indicate those items which are potentially major expenses as compared to those of little cost to repair.

 Items noted in the inspection report may be classified as general maintenance rather than repair, and typically are handled by the buyer; however, there may be hidden or latent defects that you may request for repair or a price adjustment by the seller.
-It is not typically your Inspector’s job to determine what items should be on your repair request or to negotiate with your seller.
-When represented, these decisions and contract negotiations are within the realm of the real estate agents duties.
-When purchasing real estate without representation, we recommend you rely upon the advice of a knowledgeable family member, trusted friend, and/or attorney when making these important purchase decisions.
+It is typically not your Inspector’s job to determine what items to include on your repair request or to negotiate with the seller.
+When represented, these discussions and contract negotiations are within the scope of the real estate agents duties.
+When purchasing real estate without representation, we recommend you rely upon the advice of a knowledgeable family member, trusted friend, and/or attorney as to what constitutes a reasonable repair request.

 What if the builder or seller won't do what my inspector recommends?

-Most new home builders will fix true construction defects identified by the inspector; however, “fit and trim” appearance defects that often arise in new construction are typically not covered in a home inspection report.
-Defects discovered during the inspection that could affect the health and safety of the buyer are usually addressed in repair requests.
-There are no perfect homes, new or resale; so one must decide which defects you can live with or repair yourself; and those that can’t wait or will involve a major cost to repair.
-Although you Inspector may not advise you on whether or how to make a repair request to a seller, he/she likely will be a good resource to answer questions regarding urgency and severity of problems discovered during the inspection.
+Major problems and defects that can affect health, safety, or habitability of a home are usually addressed in a buyer’s repair requests.
+We find most new home builders will fix construction defects identified by the inspector; however, “fit and trim” appearance defects are typically not covered in a home inspection report.
+There are no perfect homes, new or used; so one must decide which defects you can live with or repair yourself; and those that can’t wait or will involve a major cost to repair.
+Although your inspector may not advise you on whether or how to make a repair request to a seller, he/she likely will be a good resource to answer questions regarding urgency and severity of problems discovered during the inspection.

 Where can I find a contractor to address the items listed in my inspection report?